 The main function of a word combination is polinomination (it describes an object, phenomenon or action and its attributes and properties at the same time).

-There are two types of word combinations (also known as set-expressions, set-phrases, phrases, fixed word-groups etc):
+There are two types of word combinations (also known as set expressions, fixed expression, set phrases, phrases etc):

 - Free word combinations in which each component may enter different combinations

-- Set (phraseological) combinations consist of elements which are used only in combination with one another
+- Set (fixed) combinations consist of elements which are used only in combination with one another

-The meaning in phraseological units has partially or fully shifted.
+The meaning in set phrases has partially or fully shifted.
 The words have a transferred (metaphorical or metonymical) meaning.

 cf: a wolf in sheep’s clothing – a man in cheap clothing